muto-y/lrm-extensions/README.md

 - switch between Mapbox, Mapzen or Graphhopper as routing engine, using buttons in the control
 - switch between car, bike or pedestrian, using buttons in the control
 - export the route to a GPX file
+- export the route description to an HTMLElement object
 - transform the route into a leaflet polyline
+- takes actions on a right click on an instruction in Leaflet Routing Machine control with the 'instructioncontextmenu' event

 See the [demo](http://wwwouaiebe.github.io/lrm-extensions/) page.